 Previous leader, Haydn Sennitt in his lengthy testimonial states emphatically “No one is born gay.
 No one can be a gay Christian because God has made us for heterosexual sexual unity.
 Jesus, His Father, and the Holy Spirit can heal and change people and it’s not just me.
 There’s no excuse for failing to trust God because He does transform”.

-Organisations like LCM have only two choices; to close down or change their message.
+Organisations like Liberty Christian Ministries have only two choices; to close down or change their message.

 There has been an increasing number of churches and people willing to accept that a person is gay innately and it can’t be changed, but at this stage, that is a far as it goes.
 From the ashes of the failed ex-gay movement comes the new celibate gay Christian movement.